 - New!
 Shaping Identity – World Languages: Connections made between world languages and the cultures from those regions.
 May include: Arabic, Asian, French, German and Spanish art and artists.

 - Shaping Identity – Art of the Renaissance: How the art reflects life in Europe during this time of change and growth.
 Recommended for middle and high school.

 - Shaping Identity + Thinking Through Art: Mix it Up!
 Two great experiences in one.
 Open-ended discussions with directive looking and learning.

 Experience designed specifically for art teachers or for any class interested in the history of clay arts.
 This experience will explore works of art created from clay, created by cultures and societies from around the world and throughout time.

 Students learn that art and science are connected through interactive, science-related experiences that put the “Art” in “STEM!”

 - Putting the STEAM in STEM in Rivera Court: Gallery teachers engage students in open-ended discussions using VTS.
-Then a science educator leads student teams through a technology and engineering problem-solving adventure as they explore Diego Rivera’s Detroit Industry murals.
-Limited to 60 students, grades 5-8.
+Then a science educator leads student teams through a science and technology problem-solving adventure as they explore Diego Rivera’s Detroit Industry Murals.
+Capacity is 60 students.
 Limited availability.
 Mondays only.
-Allow 3 hours.
+Allow 3 hours

 - Putting the STEAM in STEM in Conservation: Science students observe and work with members of the DIA’s Conservation Lab while exploring works of art.
 Students learn how scientific investigations authenticate, date and preserve works of art in the DIA’s world-class collection.
 Limited to 60 students, grades 6-12.
 Limited availability.
 Fridays only.
 Allow one hour.